kkrime/portCaptureServer/README.md

   }
 ```

-As you can see from the above, each object is referenced by its `unloc` name, but each object also has list of `unlocs` which contains the same `unloc` that the object is referenced with.</br>
+As you can see from the above, each object is referenced by its `unloc`, but each object also has list of `unlocs` which contains the same `unloc` that the object is referenced with.</br>
 This would imply that it is possible that a port can have multiple `unlocs`.
 </br>I made that assumption and also that there is a `"main unloc"` the one the object is referenced with, and I called this the `primary_unloc` in the schema/code.
 #### Saving to the database
 For security and audit reasons, no data in the database is ever truly deleted, instead it is just marked as deleted.</br>

-With regard to saving the ports data to the database, the service works in an all or nothing way; either all the data is written to the database, or none of it is.
+With regard to saving the ports data to the database, the service works in an all or nothing way; either all the data in a request is written to the database, or none of it is.
-This means that if there's a single error in any of the ports, the whole file will have to be sent over again, there is no 'partial success'.</br>
+This means that if there is a single error in any of the ports, the whole file will have to be sent over again, there is no 'partial success'.</br>
 The reason for this is to avoid database bloat and having multiple duplicate identical records (identical apart from the `deleted_at` field).

 ## Getting Started